Unit rationale, description and aim

 Learning and teaching strategy and rationale

 This unit fosters student-centred active learning and accommodates diverse student needs.
 It includes a combination of self-paced, online learning and real-time classes.
 Early and additional feedback on learning, and tailored support, are provided to facilitate students’ transition to university.
-Lectures allow teachers to convey necessary information so that students can gain an overall understanding and make connections between different components.
+Module content allow teachers to convey necessary information so that students can gain an overall understanding and make connections between different components.
 Small group tutorials also provide opportunities for students to check their understanding and ask questions.
 Practical classes will consolidate student learning in a supported environment using anatomical resources including cadavers.
 In practical classes students will work collaboratively and engage in activities such problem solving to promote analysis, synthesis and evaluation of class content.
 Online activities at the end of each week will provide students with feedback regarding their understanding of the relevant topic.
 Students will be expected to take responsibility for their learning and to participate actively within group activities, demonstrating respect for the individual as an independent learner.

 Representative texts and references